Trampoline disassembly is very easy with Vuly Play!

 - If the trampoline will not be in contact with heavy objects, it may not be necessary to completely disassemble each component.

 - Instead, you can keep some of the components partially assembled (i.e. the U-shaped leg sections from the frame or the poles from the safety-net).

 - Please ensure that no stress is placed upon the partially assembled sections, as their strength is at full force only when the trampoline is completely assembled.

 - Trampoline reassembly is generally much easier and less time-consuming than the first installation.

 - It may be beneficial to use some form of lubricant around where each piece joins together, as any grease that was previously on the joint is likely to have dried.

 - Reapplying a new layer of lubricant, like Vaseline, may aid in the reattachment of each section.

 - Before reassembly, carefully check for any damage that may have been caused while the components were stored or relocated.

 Need more info or advice?
-Call our awesome sales team on 1300 667 514 and we'll help you out!
+Call our friendly service team on 1300 667 514 and we'll help you out!